 Rock Haven Inn

-An older style accommodation for those wanting affordable budget accommodation and a central location.
-Room types include motel-style rooms with fans or air-conditioning, family units, and apartment-style with many offering sea views.
+An older style accommodation for those wanting affordable accommodation and a central location.
+Motel-style rooms with fans or air-conditioning, family units, and apartment-style with many offering sea views are on offer.
 There is also a restaurant on-site offering breakfast, lunch, and dinner.

 Tanuli Royal Plains Motel

 Quality accommodation with a shared lounge in a quiet location.
 Rooms feature double-split bedding, basic amenities, private ensuite bathrooms with hot water showers, just 15 minutes walk from the waterfront and local shops with daily servicing and 24-hour reception.

 Dolphin View Beach Guesthouse

 This lesser known guesthouse is a quiet, relaxing place and named due to the dolphins that gather off the shore.
 With comfortable accommodation and shared facilities in Aruligho, guests can enjoy sea views, a barbecue, and the on-site bar in natural surroundings.
 Activities include snorkelling, canoeing and dolphin tours.